flyve-mdm/glpi-plugin/README.md

 ## Installation

-Installation instructions are available in the [wiki](https://github.com/flyve-mdm/flyve-mdm-glpi-plugin/wiki/Installation).
+Installation instructions are available in the [wiki](http://flyve.org/flyve-mdm-glpi-plugin/wiki/).

 ## Documentation

-We share long-form content about the project in the [wiki](https://github.com/flyve-mdm/flyve-mdm-glpi-plugin/wiki).
+We share long-form content about the project on the website, see the [Development section](http://flyve.org/flyve-mdm-glpi-plugin/).

 ## Versioning